Appointments and Referrals

-Consultations are by appointment only and face-to-face.
-To make an appointment, please contact me by phone (0409 415 323), email ([email protected]), or via the contact form on this website.
-If the phone is not answered, please leave a message on my voicemail together with your name and phone number, and advise a suitable time that I could return your call.
-I will endeavour to return your call on the same day.
+Sessions are by appointment only and face-to-face.
+To make an appointment, please call on (0409 415 323), or email via the contact form on this website.
+If the phone is not answered, please leave a message on voicemail together with your name and phone number, and advise a suitable time to return your call.
+The return call will be made on the same day.
 If you send an email requesting an appointment, it would be appreciated if you could advise days of the week and times you would be available for appointments.

-The waiting period for an initial appointment is approximately one week.
+The waiting period for an initial appointment is approximately one-two weeks.
 If you are restricted in terms of the days and times that you could attend appointments, the waiting period is likely to be longer.

 At least 48 hours notice is required to change or cancel appointments, or a cancellation fee will be charged.
-My cancellation fees are set in accordance with the guidelines of the Australian Psychological Society (APS).
 The cancellation fees are:

 - less than 24 hours notice – 100% of the full appointment fee